aistabci/abci-docs/v3/en/docs/getting-started.md

 #### General method

 Login to the access server (*as.v3.abci.ai*) with following command.
-As an example, port number 50022 is used for the connection.
-However, if this port is already being used for connections to other hosts (such as ABCI2.0) or if the originating terminal is using this port for another service, causing a conflict, please change to a different port number.
+As an example, the port number is set to 50022.
+However, if this port is already in use for SSH connections to other hosts or for network services on your local PC, please change it accordingly.

 ```
 [yourpc ~]$ ssh -i /path/identity_file -L 50022:login:22 -l username as.v3.abci.ai